 RTL Exakta bayonet + RTL diaphragm mechanism

-KiRT Kine (internal and outer bayonet), RTL and Real; for lenses with interchangeable YS- and
+KORR Kine (internal and outer bayonet), RTL and Real; for lenses

 Top Exakta bayonet + Topcon diaphragm mechanism